webcreate/conveyor/docs/04-transport.md

 ### SftpTransporter (recommended)

 Transfer using SFTP.
-The SFTP is currently the most mature transporter in Conveyor and therefor recommended to use.
+The SFTP is currently the most mature transporter in Conveyor and therefore recommended to use.

 Example: